-Own Funds 2020 £'000 2019 £'000 Solvency II valuation of assets 1,297,812 1,249,968 Solvency II valuation of liabilities (792,199) (693,012) Excess of assets over liabilities 505,613 556,956 Qualifying subordinated debt - - Foreseeable distributions (4,391) (4,446) Non-available own funds at group level (21,747) (17,859) Total eligible own funds 479,475 534,651
+Own Funds 2021 £'000 2020 £'000 Solvency II valuation of assets 1,462,529 1,297,812 Solvency II valuation of liabilities (878,377) (792,199) Excess of assets over liabilities 584,152 505,613 Qualifying subordinated liabilities 23,952 - Foreseeable distributions (4,391) (4,391) Non-available own funds at group level - (21,747) Total eligible own funds 603,713 479,475

-The excess of assets (section D.1) over liabilities (section D.3) plus qualifying subordinated debt less a ny foreseeable distributions and non-available own funds at group level, constitutes total eligible own funds that are available to meet the group SCR.
-The Group has no subordinated debt.
+The excess of assets (section D.1) over liabilities (section D.3) plus qualifying subordinated debt less any foreseeable distributions and non-available own funds at group level, constitutes total eligible own funds that are available to meet the group SCR.

 Foreseeable distributions are future material expense items at Group level such as dividends that have been approved for payment by the Board.
-The June 2021 payment to minority interests have been approved for payment by the Board of EIO and therefore has been included as a foreseeable distribution.
+The June 2022 payment to minority interests have been approved for payment by the Board of EIO and therefore has been included as a foreseeable distribution.

-Due to the requirement for regulated undertakings within the Group to retain sufficient eligible own funds to cover their own solvency requirement, not all own funds of each undertaking can be freely moved around the Group and therefore may be unavailable to the Group to cover the Group SCR.
+Article 330 of the Delegated Regulation requires regulated undertakings within the Group to retain sufficient eligible own funds to cover their own solvency requirement.
+This meant that an element of own funds of each undertaking may not be freely moved around the Group and therefore be unavailable to the Group to cover the Group SCR.
 This is referred to as 'non-available own funds at group level'.